shivannis/xandr-docs-public/xandr-docs/articles/monetize/open-dynamic-allocation-and-flexible-priorities.md

 - A line item is part of an insertion order for a sensitive client relationship, and it's worth the impact to overall revenue to ensure the line item meets its goals.
 - You know inventory availability is scarce for a line item, so you prioritize it *at or above* reselling priority to give it the best chance of delivering in full.

 **Standard Line Item Priorities:** Standard line items are generally prioritized below guaranteed line items.
 Avoid spreading standard line items across many priority tiers, as this adversely affects yield.
 Similar to how most guaranteed demand is set up on a single tier, so should most standard lines be set up on a single priority tier.
 Example for why you would want to prioritize certain standard line items over others include:

 - You want to ensure that important performance demand is given preference over mediated demand.
 - You want to traffic house ads at a lower priority, as it is difficult to determine a CPM value for these line items.

+  > [!NOTE]
-The mechanics behind guaranteed delivery continue to work to help ensure that you reach your delivery goals, even when competing against standard line items.
+  > The mechanics behind guaranteed delivery continue to work to help ensure that you reach your delivery goals, even when competing against standard line items.
 See [Guaranteed Delivery Auction Mechanics](guaranteed-delivery-auction-mechanics.md).

 ## Related topics